3 Tips to Manage the Adderall Shortage

 Why is there a shortage?

-There are really two simple reasons why there is an Adderall shortage right now.
-Supply and demand.
-On the supply side, the pharmaceutical companies that develop Adderall are short-staffed and struggling to produce the product as quickly as it is needed.
+There are really two simple reasons why there is an ADHD meds shortage right now: supply and demand.
+On the supply side, the pharmaceutical companies that develop ADHD stimulants are short-staffed and struggling to produce the product as quickly as it is needed.

 On the demand side, the need for ADHD medications has risen significantly in the past few years.
 As we get more adept at diagnosing ADHD, especially in adults and especially in adult women, demand for stimulant medications like Adderall has risen dramatically – 16% over the past three years or so.
 For many of the adults that I work with, Adderall is one treatment that is crucial for daily functioning, both at work and at home.

-If you are taking Adderall and cannot fill your regular prescription, what can you do?
+If you are taking ADHD medication and cannot fill your regular prescription, what can you do?

 It might sound scary to hear that your much-needed ADHD medication is in short supply, but stay calm.
 There are things you can do to make it through this.
 Here is a list of steps you can take immediately to help weather the shortage.